rocket-internet-berlin/RocketTechHandbook/index.md

     you do have a topic you'd like to present - be sure to get in touch with the organizer.

-    Engineers can propose a project that will benefit Rocket or the wider community, such as a new tool or open source project.
+    Engineers can propose a project that will benefit Rocket or the wider community, such as a new tool or open source contribution.
 If you have a worthwhile project with a clear goal in mind you can talk to Ronny to verify it's a good idea.
-If he supports you then 20% of your time for up to three months will be scheduled in order to achieve the project goal.
+If he supports you then 20% of your time for up to three months will be scheduled in order to achieve the goal.
+    If your project is open source, take a look at
+    <a href="https://docs.google.com/document/d/1mBlEdSyorTD1taHtE6fTDBYHRQVjvohiVykYYDjr2DA/edit" target="_blank">this</a>
+    to help you get started and launched.

     There is a small Engineering library located on the bookshelf in the Lounge (5th floor) next to the PlayStation.
     If you'd like to borrow a book, grab one and return it when you have finished.
 For book suggestions, make sure